egovernments/egov-services/libraries/tracer/readme.md

 forward as necessary.

 #### Change log -

+1.1.14
+Handles new exceptions:
+- JSON Parsing Error (When JSON body has errors)
+- JSON Mapping Error (When object type is wrong)
+- Wrong media Type Error
+- Handle tracer's internal exception (if tracer code raises exception)
+- Handle resource exception exception when one of the dependent services is down

+Other changes
+- Code optimization
+- Fixed bug where body is set to null on JSON parsing error

 1.1.0
 - Correlation id filter enriches RequestInfo with the newly generated correlation id.